StackStorm-Exchange/stackstorm-aws_boto3/README.md

 This pack currently has no configuration ([See issue #4](https://github.com/StackStorm-Exchange/stackstorm-aws_boto3/issues/4)).

-The simplest way to configure and test boto3 is to use awscli.
+The simplest way to configure and test boto3 is to use `awscli`.

 ```
 pip install awscli